aydrian/fabric-stack-workshop/workshop/part-9.md

 ### A quick note about CORS

-This application works by having a frontend on one origin (localhost:3000) make requests to a server on another domain (localhost:8000).
+This Repl is configured to have FastAPI serve the built React Application files.
+You may choose to deploy the frontend and backend code separately.
+For example, you could deploy the frontend as a static site to [Netlify](https://www.netlify.com/with/react/) or [Vercel](https://vercel.com/guides/deploying-react-with-vercel) and keep the backend on Replit or deploy to [Render](https://render.com/docs/web-services).
 For this to work, we have to set up [CORS](https://developer.mozilla.org/en-US/docs/Glossary/CORS) support on the server.
 If you look at `fabric-stack-workshop/backend/backend/main.py` you notice a list of `origins`.

 ```python
 origins = ["http://localhost:3000", "localhost:3000"]